ZacharyKirkeby/CS180Project05/out/production/CS180Project05/src/README.md

 they are stored in a file.
 A customer can change the quantity of any product in the cart, as well as remove a product from the cart.
 A customer can return to shopping as well, or purchase all products in the shopping cart.

+All of the above is handled through the MarketPlace GUI.

 #### Account Management (General Feature)
 ***